tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_design_patterns.md

 For code samples, you'll want to incorporate syntax highlighting.
 The syntax highlighter colors different elements of the code sample appropriately based on the programming language.
 There are numerous syntax highlighters that you can usually incorporate into your platform.
 For example, Jekyll uses [rouge](https://github.com/jneen/rouge) by default.
 Another common highlighter is [pygments](http://pygments.org/).
 These highlighters have stylesheets prepared to highlight languages based on specific syntax.

 Usually, tools that you use for authoring will incorporate highlighting utilities (based on Ruby or Python) into their HTML generation process.
-(You don't implement the syntax highlighter as a standalone tool.)
+You usually don't implement the syntax highlighter as a standalone tool.
 If you don't have access to a syntax highlighter for your platform, you can [manually add a highlighting using syntax highlighter library](http://code.tutsplus.com/tutorials/quick-tip-how-to-add-syntax-highlighting-to-any-project--net-21099).

 Another important element in code samples is to use consistent white space.
-Although computers can read minified code, users usually can't or won't want to look at minified code.
 Use a tool to format the code with the appropriate spacing and line breaks.
 You'll need to format the code based on the conventions of the programming language.
 Fortunately, there are many code beautifier tools online to automate that (such as [Code Beautify](https://codebeautify.org/javaviewer)).

 Sometimes development shops have an official style guide for formatting code samples.
 This style guide for code might prescribe details such as the following: